top of page

-Since 2019, thousands of organisations, link workers, healthcare professionals, and community groups have taken part worldwide each year to raise awareness of what social prescribing is, how it works, and how it continues to change lives.
+Since 2019, thousands of organisations, link workers, healthcare professionals, and community groups have participated worldwide each year to raise awareness of social prescribing.
+This initiative highlights what social prescribing is, how it works, and how it continues to change lives.

 Social prescribing helps individuals become more integrated into their communities by linking them to local support and activities.
 This is particularly valuable for those experiencing mental or physical health challenges, helping them feel less isolated and focus on what matters most to them.

-Integrating community-based support into healthcare is increasingly essential, as social prescribing provides a structured way to connect people to the resources and activities that support their overall wellbeing [1].
+Integrating community-based support into healthcare is increasingly essential.
+Social prescribing provides a structured way to connect people to the resources and activities that support their overall wellbeing.
+This might include joining a befriending group, participating in an art class, or engaging in a community gardening project.
+It can also involve accessing support for managing debt or claiming benefits, as well as taking part in accessible physical activities.

-By recognising the complexity of people’s lives, social prescribing helps tackle the root causes of poor health, enabling people to build confidence, manage conditions, and feel more connected.
+By recognising the complexity of people’s lives, social prescribing helps tackle the root causes of poor health.
+It enables individuals to build confidence, manage conditions, and feel more connected.

 The Growing Impact of Social Prescribing

-There are now over 3,500 Social Prescribing Link Workers embedded in primary care and community services, with 98% reporting a positive difference for the people they support [3].
+There are now over 3,500 Social Prescribing Link Workers embedded in primary care and community services.
+Remarkably, 98% of these workers report a positive difference for the people they support.

-Social prescribing also delivers wider system value, with savings on investment, while increasingly reaching people in more deprived communities and helping to reduce health inequalities [4][5].
+Social prescribing also delivers wider system value.
+It generates savings on investment while increasingly reaching people in more deprived communities.
+This helps to reduce health inequalities.

 A Holistic, Person-Centred Approach

-Like aneemo, social prescribing targets health inequalities and supports people to feel more connected within their communities.
-It is a person-centred approach that focuses on the emotional, social, and psychological needs of the individual, aligning with models such as Psychologically Informed Environments (PIE) and Trauma-Informed Care (TIC).
+Like Aneemo, social prescribing targets health inequalities and supports people to feel more connected within their communities.
+It is a person-centred approach that focuses on the emotional, social, and psychological needs of the individual.
+This aligns with models such as Psychologically Informed Environments (PIE) and Trauma-Informed Care (TIC).

 To find out more visit: Social Prescribing Academy